Structure and Stability of the 1-Dimensional Mapper: Discrete Case

-\paragraph*{Edge-based connectivity.} The vertex set of the (MultiNerve) Mapper is the same as in the previous construction.
-Now, for any intersecting intervals $I,J$ of~$\I$, we redefine the preimage of the intersection $I\cap J$ to be the subset of $\Rips^1_\delta(P)$ spanned not only by the points of $P\cap X^{I\cap J}$ and the graph edges connecting them, but also by the relative interiors of the edges of $\Rips^1_\delta(P)$ that have one vertex in $P\cap X^I$ and the other in $P\cap X^J$.
-Then, given a cc $C_I$ in the preimage of $I$ and a cc $C_J$ in the preimage of $J$, we connect the corresponding vertices by an edge in the Mapper if there is a cc of the redefined preimage of $I\cap J$ that connects\footnote{By which we mean that the closure of the cc in $\Rips^1_\delta(P)$ contains points from $C^I$ and from $C^J$.} $C_I$ and $C_J$ in $\Rips^1_\delta(P)$; in the MultiNerve Mapper, we add as many copies of this edge as there are cc in the redefined preimage of $I\cap J$ that connect $C_I$ and $C_J$.
-We denote these two constructions by $\Mappere_f(\Rips^1_\delta(P), \I)$ and $\MMappere_f(\Rips^1_\delta(P), \I)$ respectively.
+\paragraph{Edge-based connectivity.} The vertex set of the (MultiNerve) Mapper is the same as in the previous construction.
+Now, for any intersecting intervals $I,J$ of~$\I$, we redefine the preimage of the intersection $I\cap J$ to be the subset of $\Rips^1_\delta(X_n)$ spanned not only by the points of $X_n\cap f^{-1}(I\cap J)$ and the graph edges connecting them, but also by the relative interiors of the edges of $\Rips^1_\delta(X_n)$ that have one vertex in $X_n\cap f^{-1}(I)$ and the other in $X_n\cap f^{-1}(J)$.
+Then, given a connected component $C_I$ in the preimage of $I$ and a connected component $C_J$ in the preimage of $J$, we connect the corresponding vertices by an edge in the Mapper if there is a connected component of the redefined preimage of $I\cap J$ that connects\footnote{By which we mean that the closure of the connected component in $\Rips^1_\delta(X_n)$ contains points from $C^I$ and from $C^J$.} $C_I$ and $C_J$ in $\Rips^1_\delta(X_n)$; in the MultiNerve Mapper, we add as many copies of this edge as there are connected components in the redefined preimage of $I\cap J$ that connect $C_I$ and $C_J$.
+We denote these two constructions by $\Mappere_f(\Rips^1_\delta(X_n), \I)$ and $\MMappere_f(\Rips^1_\delta(X_n), \I)$ respectively.
+Again, we also define functions $\fM^\triangle$ and $\fMM^\triangle$ on these constructions.